jwarz/data-scientists-tools/introduction_to_r/readme.md

     ## A New Hope              460.998  314.4          775.398
     ## The Empire Strikes Back 290.475  247.9          538.375
     ## Return of the Jedi      309.306  165.8          475.106

+Nice job!
+After adding column to a matrix, the logical next step is adding rows.
+Learn how in the next exercise.

 ## Adding a row